tokio-drift/minerva/README.md

 * `src/`: Contains the source code and implementation for the lexical analyzer.
 * `test/`: Contains individual test files (e.g., test cases for operators, keywords, constants, identifiers and other tokens).
 * `Makefile`: Automates building, running, and cleaning the project.
-* `run.sh`: Bash script which could be used to run the complete test suite.
+* `run.sh`: Bash script which runs the complete test suite.

 ---